 The Drawbacks

 The rigid construction provides great pressure, which also means there is zero give if you press too hard.
-Some users with sensitive scalps find the wooden teeth to be a bit too unforgiving and โpokeyโ compared to flexible silicone bristles.
+The wooden teeth can feel a bit too unforgiving and “pokey” on sensitive scalps compared to flexible silicone bristles.
 You also need to be extremely careful about where you use it; because it is natural wood, it absolutely cannot be submerged in water or used in the shower, as it will likely swell, crack, or lose its finish.
 Furthermore, the compact size, while great for portability, can be a bit difficult to grip securely if you have larger hands or are trying to maneuver it around the back of your head for an extended period.

 Best For